 Leyte is a province of the Philippines located in the Eastern Visayas region.
 Its capital is Tacloban City and occupies the northern three-quarters of the Leyte Island.

-* Project Description: In the past, the team was divided into 2 surgical teams.
-The 1st team was led by Dr. Melicor and stayed the first week at the Leyte Baptist Hospital in Hilongos, Leyte, and the second week, they served in Palawan.
-The 2nd team was led by Dr. Obregon and stayed the first week in another town an hour away from Hilongos, and the second week, they served in Iloilo.
+* Project Description: Usually, the team is divided into 2 surgical teams.
+The 1st team is led by Dr. Melicor and works the first week at the Leyte Baptist Hospital in Hilongos, Leyte, and the second week in Palawan.
+The 2nd team is led by Dr. Obregon and works the first week in a town an hour away from Hilongos, and the second week in Iloilo.

 59 m (194 ft.)

 Tboli is a tribal village, mainly made up of Tboli people.
 They once lived as nomads and itinerant farmers but they have since settled in this village for the past 30+ years.
 Some villagers live in far off mountainous communities.
 It usually takes them a day of walking to reach the site of the surgical project.

 Roxas, Palawan is at the northern part of the province of Palawan.
 This province is at the western side of the Philippines.
 The town of Roxas is largely a fishing and farming community.
 Many patients live in poverty in the town as well as around the surrounding areas.
 They are normally able to take care of their basic needs, but such expensive procedures such as surgery are often times beyond their financial reach, especially if they have to travel to the capital town of Puerto Princesa.
 We work to make surgery more affordable and accessible.